palazzem/econnect-python/README.md

-# elmo-alerting
+# Elmo Alerting System

-Wrapper for Elmo Alerting system
+Wrapper for Elmo alerting system so it can be enabled/disabled without using credentials but only the system code.

+## Requirements

+TODO

+## Design

+TODO

+## Getting Started

+TODO

+## Development

+TODO

+### Coding Guidelines

+TODO

+## Testing

+TODO